Introduction

 Science and the Scientific Method

 We happily talk about 'Science' and 'the Scientific Method', assuming that we (and the person we are talking with) understand what we are talking about.
 But the more we try to pin down what we mean, the more difficult it gets.
-It sometime seems that the most accurate definition of Science is a recursive one: the activity which is undertaken by Scientists.
+It sometime seems that the most accurate definition of Science is a recursive one: it is the activity which is undertaken by Scientists.

 You know what the scientific method is until you try to define it: it’s a set of rules that scientists adopt to obtain a special kind of knowledge.
 The list is orderly, teachable and straightforward, at least in principle.
 But once you start spelling out the rules, you realise that they really don’t capture how scientists work, which is a lot messier.
 In fact, the rules exclude much of what you’d call science, and includes even more of what you don’t.
 You even begin to wonder why anyone thought it necessary to specify a “scientific method” at all.